 - Organic unsweetened yogurt

 You also can take a probiotic supplement that will contain several different strains of beneficial bacteria.
 These can be found in the refrigerated section of your local health food store.

 4. An Overload of Toxins in Your System

-If you live on earth, you’re going to be exposed to toxins every single day.
+If you live on earth, you are exposed to toxins every single day.
 It’s inevitable.
 While we can reduce our exposure to toxins by using chemical-free beauty and cleaning products and eating organic whenever possible, there’s no way to completely avoid environmental pollution or the heavy metals lingering in our water, air, and food supply.
 And when these toxins enter your body, they can damage your gut.

 While you can’t control the toxins around you, there are steps you can take to reduce your exposure to toxins, such as:

-- Choosing organic produce when possible, especially when it comes to the “Dirty Dozen” list of the highest sprayed crops.
+- Choose organic produce when possible, especially when it comes to the “Dirty Dozen” list of the highest sprayed crops.

 - Avoid smoking and alcohol.

-- Using glass or aluminum bottles and storage containers instead of plastic, which contain endocrine-disrupting chemicals, such as BPA (19).
+- Use glass or aluminum bottles and storage containers instead of plastic, which contain endocrine-disrupting chemicals such as BPA (19).

-- Switching to natural cosmetics, body care products, and household cleaning products (you can even make your own for a fraction of the cost).
+- Switch to natural cosmetics, body care products, and household cleaning products (you can even make your own cleaning products for a fraction of the cost).

-- Making it a priority to sweat at least 5 days per week.
+- Make it a priority to sweat at least five days per week.
 Sweating through exercise helps your body eliminate toxins naturally.